Mullet (haircut): 2020s

 In September 2020, i-D called 2020 "the year of the mullet", attributing its boom in popularity to COVID-19 lockdowns and the extended closure of hair salons.
 In an article for Vice Media, the mullet-wearing teenagers interviewed all described getting the haircut as a joke, with one stating "There's an irony to the mullet haircut.
 It's this disgustingly gross haircut, which means it's definitely worn in an ironic way".
 Magda Ryczko, founder of a barbershop in Brooklyn, notes that mullets allow for a professional front-facing look for COVID-19 era Zoom meetings, while maintaining a messier, more fun look off-camera, when the longer back section of hair may be revealed.
 An annual national USA Mullet Championship began in 2020.
 The versatility of the taper fade has modernized the classic mullet, giving it a cleaner look.

 In July 2023, Mexican singer Peso Pluma attracted attention for his mullet style, a hairstyle that he adopted as his signature haircut during his stardom as a musical performer.
 The singer confirmed that his hairstyle was originally a mishap, when he visited the city of Medellín and his barber gave him a hairstyle that was "popular in Medellín", later realizing that it was not bad after filming a music video.

-58-year-old Tami Manis from Knoxville, Tennessee was awarded a Guinness World Record for a 172.72 cm mullet in August 2023, a result of not having her hair cut for 33 years.
+58-year-old Tami Manis from Knoxville, Tennessee was awarded a Guinness World Record for a 172.72 cm mullet in August 2023, a result of not having the back of her hair cut for 33 years.

-In September 2024, 26-year old Trevor Hyland, of Shrule in County Mayo, Ireland, gained the nickname "The Fresh Prince of Bel-Mullet" after finding himself representing Ireland in a Swiss competition to find the greatest example of the hairstyle.
+In September 2024, 26-year-old Trevor Hyland, of Shrule in County Mayo, Ireland, gained the nickname "The Fresh Prince of Bel-Mullet" after finding himself representing Ireland in a Swiss competition to find the greatest example of the hairstyle.
 A win might see him representing Ireland at European level.

+In 2026, the modern mullet is recognized as a major men's hairstyle trend, characterized by hybrid variations that combine the traditional longer back with fades, tapers, and other contemporary haircut techniques.

+Adaptations

+Rattail

+The rattail is a hairstyle that consists of leaving only a long strand of hair behind the neck to contrast with the short hair that remains.
+The strand is curled as it grows longer and in some cases braided, which causes it to resemble the tail of a rat, as its name suggests.

+Skullet

+The skullet consists of shaving the top and sides of the skull, leaving the hair long at the back of the head, or if bald, leaving the strands of hair on the sides at the same height as the ears.